-Before we explore the specific strategies on how to avoid lifestyle inflation, it's crucial to first understand what this phenomenon is, why it's so pervasive, and the real dangers it poses to your financial well-being.
-Recognizing the enemy is the first step toward defeating it.
+Before learning how to avoid lifestyle inflation, you need to understand what it means, why it spreads so easily, and the risks it brings to your financial well-being.
+So, recognizing the problem is the first step to overcoming it.

 1.1.
 What is lifestyle inflation?